ricardozanini/sonarqube-openshift-docker/README.md

 It is inspired by the upstream SonarQube Docker image: https://github.com/SonarSource/docker-sonarqube

+This repository is a fork of [OpenShiftDemos](https://github.com/OpenShiftDemos/sonarqube-openshift-docker), focusing in a enterprise OpenShift solution.
+Files here should be used as sample and inside an enterprise environment with access to [Red Hat's repository]().

 # Docker Hub

-The SonarQube image is available on Docker Hub at: https://hub.docker.com/r/openshiftdemos/sonarqube/
+The SonarQube image is available on Docker Hub at: https://hub.docker.com/r/ricardozanini/sonarqube/

 # Deploy on OpenShift
 You can do use the provided templates with an embedded or postgresql database to deploy SonarQube on